Zebedee raises $11.5M for Bitcoin payment systems for games

 Early inspirations

-The company was founded in 2019 by CEO Simon Cowell, André Neves and Christian Moss.
+The company was founded in 2019 by CEO Simon Cowell, André Neves, and Christian Moss.
 In an email to GamesBeat, Cowell, an experienced institutional investor who was fascinated by Bitcoin, said he saw the immense economic implications virtual worlds will have on the future.

 The CTO, Neves, was a software engineer who started playing around with Bitcoin and become one of the first qualified Lightning Network engineers.
 Since then, Neves has been dedicated to establishing instant, frictionless and (almost) free transactions.
 The gaming lead, Moss, has been a pioneer in Bitcoin-powered game development since 2013.
-He was the first person to release an iOS game with Bitcoin and he said he was the first to experiment with the use of nonfungible tokens (NFTs) across multiple games.
+He was the first person to release an iOS game with Bitcoin, and he said he was the first to experiment with the use of nonfungible tokens (NFTs) across multiple games.

 Players of Counter-Strike: Global Offensive (CS:GO) use Zebedee Infuse and Zebedee Wallet to compete for Bitcoin in one of the world’s most popular online games.
 It has also demonstrated the viability of integrating Zebedee’s offering more widely across games of all genres, as numerous developers are now integrating Zebedee’s API.

-“Blockchain changes what is possible with a game,” said Ben Cousens, principal at Lakestar, in an email to GamesBeat.
+“Blockchain changes what is possible with a game,” said Ben Cousens, a principal at Lakestar, in an email to GamesBeat.
 “Players now seek to be rewarded for their time, want to own and trade digital assets, and expect to gain value for their skill.
 Zebedee enables any developer to build play-to-earn games to serve this demand with an out-of-the-box solution that is staggeringly easy to implement.”

 The company has 25 employees and it has raised $15 million to date.